 Reading recovery is a literacy programme designed for the lowest achieving children aged around six that enables them to reach age-expected levels within 20 weeks.

 A well-trained literacy specialist can contribute to your strategy for addressing the effects of learning disruption on children in your school.
 The Leicester City reading recovery training package offers: 20 half day training sessions.
-New training commences early in 2021.
+New training is likely to commence commence after October half term (2022) to allow schools to make necessary staffing arrangements.

 Why Reading Recovery?